mahmoudabdulmuty/mahmoudabdulmuty/README.md

          width="45" />, I'm Mahmoud </h1>

 <hr/>
-<h4 align="center">I am a Front-End Developer from Egypt 🇪🇬 .
+<h4 align="center">I am a Front-End Developer from Egypt.
 I like to Code, Design, Innovate and Experiment.
 I am an enthusiastic and a social person who loves to take up new challenges and learn new skills.
 I love meeting new people, exchanging ideas and spreading knowledge and positivity.</h4>
 <br>